kato114/ByteChain-Testnet/byte/x/inflation/spec/06_clients.md

 ## CLI

-Find below a list of `geckod` commands added with the `x/inflation` module.
-You can obtain the full list by using the `geckod -h` command.
+Find below a list of `byted` commands added with the `x/inflation` module.
+You can obtain the full list by using the `byted -h` command.

 ### Queries